VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Method

 where $w$ denotes the window index, $\mathbf{x}_{V}^w$ represents the set of all tokens within the window, and $\tau_w$ is the soft threshold for window $w$.
 The final set of selected tokens is the union of global and local tokens, $\mathbf{x}_V^{\texttt{selected}} = \mathbf{x}_V^{\mathtt{g}} \cup \mathbf{x}_V^{\mathtt{l}}$, resulting in a retention rate of $R_1$\%.
 By default, we balance the selection such that $|\mathbf{x}_V^{\mathtt{g}}| = |\mathbf{x}_V^{\mathtt{l}}|$, \ie, half of the retained tokens are global and half are local.\footnote{To avoid duplication, we prioritize local tokens and exclude them from global token selection.
 Empirically, we find that this prioritization does not significantly affect the final performance.}

 \textbf{Token Merging}. \looseness=-1 To alleviate information loss, we introduce a similarity-based token merging strategy that merges unselected visual tokens with their most similar selected counterparts.
 Specifically, for each unselected token $x_V^u$, we identify its most similar selected token $x_V^{s} \in \mathbf{x}_V^{\mathtt{selected}}$ based on the highest cosine similarity.
 Once all unselected tokens are assigned to their closest selected tokens, we apply average merging~\cite{bolya2023token} within each group to obtain the final merged representation $\mathbf{x}_V^{\mathtt{merged}}$.
+Specifically, for each selected token $\mathbf{x}_V^s$, we compute the average token representation by